imAIgene-Dream3D/BGT/README.md

 ---

-### 7. Enter RStudio
+### 8. Enter RStudio

+Copy and paste [http://localhost:8787](http://localhost:8787) this webpage URL.
-The webpage will be accessible through any web browser at [http://localhost:8787](http://localhost:8787).
+The webpage will be accessible through any web browser of your choice.
+You can now run BGT Demo from the Rstudio, instructions to which are provided [here.](https://github.com/AlievaRios/BGT#demos)

 ---
 NOTE: Rstudio will be closed if you kill the terminal (the data will be preserved)